5 Questions Every Bard Should Be Able to Answer

 “Why did you think going into the dungeon and singing at the monsters was a good idea?”
 Let’s just agree that the idea of going into a deadly location armed with a tune is silly concept, at least at first glance.
 Yet, no one will hear of the hero’s exploits unless someone that is skilled at retelling the tale of heroic is there to witness them.
 In so doing, they have to know how to stand their ground and meet dangers head on.
 So it makes sense that they would use what they are best at to full effect.

 To help you flesh out your character, we have 5 questions for you that you, as the player of the bard should be able to answer through your character’s eyes.
-If you prefer to play a fighter, cleric, or monk, we have 5 questions for them as well.
+If you prefer to play a barbarian, cleric, druid, fighter, monk, paladin, ranger, rogue, sorcerer, and wizard, we have 5 questions for them as well.
 So lets begin.